vignesh-murugani2i/django-mysql-docker/README.md

-# django-mysql-docker
-django crud with mysql using docker
+"# django-mysql-docker\ndjango crud with mysql using docker and kubernetes\n"